abdullahk416/abdullahk416/README.md

 - **Software Engineering**: Developing web and mobile applications with a focus on performance, scalability, and user experience.
 - **AI & Machine Learning**: Building innovative solutions leveraging **AI** to solve real-world problems.
 - **Web Development**: Building responsive and interactive web applications using modern front-end and back-end frameworks.
-- **Open Source Contributor**: Actively contributing to open-source projects and building tools that benefit the developer community.
 - **Tech Enthusiast**: Constantly learning new technologies and keeping up with industry trends.

 ## 🔧 Tech Stack